lymereJ/equest_batch_proc_docs/README.md

 In the context of whole-building energy simulation, batch processing is the execution of a series of simulation without having interact with the simulation software.

+# Batch processing in eQUEST
+The batch processing capability of eQUEST is a powerful tool